 The essential elements of a modern, successful website:

 A mobile-friendly, responsive design that’s compatible with all modern browsers.

 Rich content that tells a story and enhances good, basic SEO.

-Secure with an SSL certificate (https) and software that protects you and your visitors from hackers and phishers.
+Secure with an SSL certificate (https) and software that protects you and your visitors.